npnl/REINVENT_data/README.md

 ## REINVENT

-The folder _**REINVENT_data**_ contains .mat files that correspond to the extracted .xdf files after normalizing (downsampling or interpolating) all signals to a common sample rate of 1000 Hz.
+The folder _**data**_ contains .mat files that correspond to the extracted .xdf files after normalizing (downsampling or interpolating) all signals to a common sample rate of 1000 Hz.
 Data was stored in individual files for each participant (_sXX_), during each session (_tXX_) and per block of trials.
 E.g.: file _s03t04_block_5_ corresponds to Participant 3's fifth block of the fourth training session.